forge-55/bunkeros/README.md

 **A productivity-hardened, Arch-based Linux distribution built for mission-focused computing.**

 BunkerOS is a vanilla Arch-based distribution with custom optimizations to deliver a distraction-free, tactical computing environment.
-Combining the stability of Sway with the visual polish of SwayFX, BunkerOS offers two editions optimized for different hardware profiles—from vintage ThinkPads to modern workstations.
+Combining the stability of Sway with subtle visual polish from SwayFX (rounded corners only), BunkerOS delivers a clean, modern desktop optimized for productivity.

 ## Philosophy

 BunkerOS is designed around operational discipline and efficiency:
 - **Distraction-free interface** focused on productivity and work excellence
-- **Performance-first architecture** - Custom optimizations meet BunkerOS's lightweight Sway environment
+- **Performance-first architecture** - Minimal effects (rounded corners only) for maximum speed
 - **Minimal, functional design** over flashy animations
 - **Keyboard-driven workflow** for maximum efficiency
 - **Tactical color palette** inspired by professional field gear